mugahed94/Hotel-Management-System/README.md

 - Get notifications from Admin.
 - Provide apologizes and appeals to the admin.
 - Sent reports to the Admin.
+- Check in and check out guests by providing them with an ID.
+- Provide additional amenities to guests as offers from the worker.
+- Mark the finished tasks as done.
+- Post the fees for the services.

 ## Assumptions and Dependencies
 The users need to have a web browser and internet connectivity. also its assumed that the users have a machine